cpfa {cpfa}R Documentation

 Details

-After fitting a Parafac or Parafac2 model with package multiway (see parafac or parafac2 in multiway for details), the estimated classification mode weight matrix is passed to one or several of five classification methods–including penalized logistic regression (PLR); support vector machine (SVM); random forest (RF); feed-forward neural network (NN); and regularized discriminant analysis (RDA).
+Data are split into a training set and a testing set.
+After fitting a Parafac or Parafac2 model with the training set using package multiway (see parafac or parafac2 in multiway for details), the estimated classification mode weight matrix is passed to one or several of six classification methods.
+The methods include: penalized logistic regression (PLR); support vector machine (SVM); random forest (RF); feed-forward neural network (NN); regularized discriminant analysis (RDA); and gradient boosting machine (GBM).

-For all five methods, k-fold cross-validation is implemented to tune classification parameters where the number of folds is set by argument nfolds.
-After tuning, class labels are predicted using optimal parameters; and classification performance measures are calculated.
+For all six methods, k-fold cross-validation is implemented to tune classification parameters where the number of folds is set by argument nfolds.
+Separately, the trained Parafac or Parafac2 model is used to predict the classification mode's component weights using the testing set data.
+The predicted component weights and the optimized classification method are then used to predict class labels.
+Finally, classification performance measures are calculated.
 The process is repeated over a number of replications with different random splits of the input array and of the class labels at each replication.

 Value

-Returns either a three-way array with classification performance measures for each model and for each replication, or a list containing matrices with different descriptive statistics for performance measures calculated across all replications.
+Returns an object of class wrapcpfa either with a three-way array with classification performance measures for each model and for each replication, or with a list containing matrices with descriptive statistics for performance measures calculated across all replications.
 Specify type.out = "measures" to output the array of performance measures.
 Specify type.out = "descriptives" to output descriptive statistics across replications.
-In addition, for both options, the following objects are also provided:
+In addition, for both options, the following are also provided:

 predweights